 In the year 2007, Zimki started to have good traction.
 They were one of the largest hosting elastic IAAS (infrastructure as a service) platforms for developers.
 Everything seemed to be going well for Zimki.
 They had a lot of money, Fotango backed them, and pretty much the future looked bright.
 Unfortunately, things were going to change.

-The Zimki team started to work on the way to strengthen their position in the market by tackling their prospects biggest fear and complaint, vendor lock-in.
+The Zimki team started to work on strengthening their authority in the market by tackling their prospects biggest fear and complaint, vendor lock-in.
 To fix their vendor lock-in issue, they made a strategic decision to open-source the Zimki compute engine, and they would position themselves as a centralized hub for all Zimki services.
 By open sourcing their engine they would stimulate competition between hosting providers.
 Hosting providers would offer their platform as a service which would give Zimki developers the freedom to move from one hosting provider to another, thus eliminating vendor lock-in issue.
 Zimki programmers would also have the option to host their version of Zimki on their servers if they wanted to.

 The system was going to be GPLv3'd precisely because of the “SaaS” loophole.
 The intention was to allow multiple providers to make operational improvements to the code base for reasons of service competition whilst ensuring portability through a separately established assurance authority with a trademarked compliance stamp.
 As part of this, an exchange was to be established. — Simon Wardley